jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

   Use this to add the ability to hook into the variable inspector to your extension.
 - ``@jupyterlab/launcher:ILauncher``: An interface to the application activity launcher.
   Use this to add your extension activities to the launcher panel.
-- ``@jupyterlab/mainmenu:IMainMenu``: An interface to the main menubar for the application.
+- ``@jupyterlab/mainmenu:IMainMenu``: An interface to the main menu bar for the application.
   Use this if you want to add your own menu items.
 - ``@jupyterlab/notebook:ICellTools``: An interface to the ``Cell Tools`` panel in the application left area.
 Use this to add your own functionality to the panel.